MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 *Example*

-This example converts this string to uppercase:
+This example converts a string to uppercase:

 ```
 toUpper('Hello World')
 ```

-And returns the result **HELLO WORLD**
+And returns the result **HELLO WORLD**.

 <a name="trim"></a>

 ### trim

 Remove leading and trailing whitespace from a string, and return the updated string.

 ```
 trim('<text>')